Frequently Asked Questions

 When does the program start?

-This program begins with a Community-Building Workshop and Orientation on August 11-13, 2016.
-The actual classes will start on September 15, 2016 which will be face-to-face at our West Los Angeles Graduate Campus.
+This program begins with a Community-Building Workshop and Orientation in August.
+Classes start mid-September, which will be face-to-face at our West Los Angeles Graduate Campus.

 What does rolling admission mean?

-We begin reviewing applications once the full completed application is receives.
+We begin reviewing applications once the full completed application is received.
 It typically takes 4-5 weeks to receive an admissions decision.

 If an application is received after the deadline, it will be reviewed on a space-available basis.
 If the program is full, the applicant will be considered for the following year.